muhammadrivaldy/all-about-tech/software_architecture.md

 ## What is software architecture?

 Most people say software architecture is like a blueprint of system.
 In general, the software architecture is a system that you & your team present with a diagram and focus on how components will interact each other.
 It will help you & your team to research, analyze & define the services that you need before executing the project.

+## Benefits

+Implementing software architecture will have several benefits, there are:

+- Fulfill the business requirement
+- Calculate the costs easily
+- Maintain systems standardization
+- System has a good adaptation
+- Solid software foundation

 ## Tools